revel/revel.github.io/manual/appconf.md

 ### Session

+<a name="session.expires"></a>

 #### session.expires

-Revel uses this property to set the expiration of the session cookie.
+Revel uses this property to set the expiration of the [session](sessionflash.html#Session) cookie.
 Revel uses [ParseDuration](http://golang.org/pkg/time/#ParseDuration) to parse the string.
 The default value is 30 days.
-It can also be set to "session" to allow session only expiry.
+It can also be set to `"session"` to allow session only expiry.
 Please note that the client behaviour is dependent on browser configuration so the result is not always guaranteed.